 Smartsheet offers four flexible view types - Gantt, Calendar, Card, and traditional Grid - so you view your work in the way that makes sense to you.
 Card View allows you to prioritize and adjust work more visually, focus attention, and provide perspective with rich, customizable cards.
 You can display information on cards with custom fields, images, and color-coding to better focus your team’s attention.
 Categorize cards into lanes to organize your work more visually, and intuitively change lanes and filter cards to see flow from multiple perspectives.
 Act on tasks and change status of work by dragging and dropping cards through lanes to immediately share decisions with the entire team.

-Additionally, create a dashboard using Smartsheet Sights to gain unprecedented visibility into work being done.
-Sights boost organizational speed and performance by giving you and your teams the ability to see more, manage more, and communicate more.
-Sights are the perfect way for individuals, managers and executives to get a quick, visual status of their top projects, see summary reports on goals, view important deadlines, and follow links to key information - all in one, customizable view.
+Additionally, create a dashboard using Smartsheet to gain unprecedented visibility into work being done.
+Dashboards boost organizational speed and performance by giving you and your teams the ability to see more, manage more, and communicate more.
+Dashboards are the perfect way for individuals, managers and executives to get a quick, visual status of their top projects, see summary reports on goals, view important deadlines, and follow links to key information - all in one, customizable view.

 See how easy it is to use Smartsheet to monitor the Demand Management process.